dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/snowflake-permissions.md

 grant select on all tables in database database_name to role role_name;
 grant select on all views in database database_name to role role_name;
 ```

+For more info on the privileges how to set up your Snowflake account, refer to [this Discourse article](https://discourse.getdbt.com/t/setting-up-snowflake-the-exact-grant-statements-we-run/439).